ashwinberyl/AshwinBeryl.github.io/blogs/content/efficient-ai/08-prompt-engineering-foundations.md

 │   ├── create-action.prompt.md          ← /create-action
 │   ├── debug-workflow.prompt.md         ← /debug-workflow
 │   └── write-docstrings.prompt.md       ← /write-docstrings
+├── skills/
+│   ├── scaffold-module/
+│   │   ├── SKILL.md                     ← Auto-detected: "scaffold a new module"
+│   │   └── templates/
+│   │       └── module_template.py
+│   ├── debug-workflow/
+│   │   ├── SKILL.md                     ← Auto-detected: "debug a failing workflow"
+│   │   └── references/
+│   │       └── common-workflow-errors.md
+│   └── generate-migration/
+│       ├── SKILL.md                     ← Auto-detected: "generate a migration"
+│       └── scripts/
+│           └── diff_schema.py
 ├── agents/
 │   └── security-reviewer.agent.md       ← @security-reviewer
 └── ...
 ```

-With this setup: your persona and context live in instructions files (never retyped), your task patterns live in prompt files (invoked with `/`), and your specialized roles live in agent files (invoked with `@`).
-The templates in [Post 9](content/efficient-ai/09-prompt-templates-python-and-actions.md) can all be saved as `.prompt.md` files for one-keystroke access.
+With this setup: your persona and context live in instructions files (never retyped), your single-step task patterns live in prompt files (invoked with `/`), your multi-step procedures live in skills (auto-detected or invoked with `/`), and your specialized roles live in agent files (invoked with `@`).
+The templates in [Post 9](content/efficient-ai/09-prompt-templates-python-and-actions.md) can all be saved as `.prompt.md` files for one-keystroke access — or upgraded to `SKILL.md` folders when they grow complex enough to benefit from bundled assets.

 ---